-- Through food: These bacteria are most commonly found in uncooked meat, fruits, vegetables, raw or unpasteurised milk and other dairy products.
+- Through Food: These bacteria are most commonly found in uncooked meat, fruits, vegetables, raw or unpasteurised milk and other dairy products.
 Any food/ surfaces that come in contact with raw meat can also get infected

-- Through water: Infected human or animal faeces may find its way into lakes, ponds and water supplies.
+- Through Water: Infected human or animal faeces may find its way into lakes, ponds and water supplies.
 If a town or city water supply is not properly treated, contaminated water can find its way to through drinking water and swimming pools

-- Through human contact: An infected person can pass on E.coli if s/he does not wash hands after using the toilet.
+- Through Human Contact: An infected person can pass on E.coli if s/he does not wash hands after using the toilet.
 E.coli can spread from the infected person's hands onto objects as well

 The following four viruses commonly cause viral gastroenteritis-

-- Rotavirus: Rotavirus is most common type of virus infecting young children and infants.
+- Rotavirus: Rotavirus is the most common type of virus infecting young children and infants.
 This type of viral outbreak is common during winter and spring months.
 Children can easily contract this infection from schools, playgroups or day care, as it is highly contagious

 - Caliciviruses: Norovirus is the most common form of calicivirus.
 This type of viral outbreak is common all year round but more frequent from October to April